peter279k/emask-tax-docker/README.md

 - It should notice that the
 - And enjoy it!

+## Repository file structures
+- `docker_build.sh`, a bash shell script and the usage is as follows:
+  - `./docker_build.sh`, run Docker image building with cached Docker building steps,
+  - `./docker_build.sh --no-cache`, run Docker image building from first steps to last steps on `Dockerfile`.
+- `NHIICC_Install.sh`, this will be executed during Docker image building and it's part of NHIICC client daemon installation.
+- `run.sh`, this bash shell script will be copied to Docker image and it's the entry point during Docker container running.
+- `start.sh`, this bash shell script can help user to execute Docker image as container easily.
+- `smartcard_list.txt`, this bash shell script is to let pcscd card scanner be easy to identify plugged card information.

 ## Trouble Shooting
 - It will happen known error I found:
   - The Firefox web browser will be closed unexpectedly with core dumped at some moments.